 In order to facilitate our work with members, WYA Africa has established National committees of trained members and chapter representatives within youth groups, states and provinces as well as within learning institutions.
 Our committee at every level are made up talented and dedicated individuals whose work and volunteer spirit has helped the growth and outreach of World Youth Alliance in Africa, we are grateful to these young people who donate their time, skills and talents to reach out to their fellow youths and spread the message of Human Dignity in our continent.

 The following National Chapters and committees have emerged over the years; of course, young people are invited to undertake the WYA online Track A training, undergo accreditation and organise local WYA activities like trainings and cultural activities such as dignity projects and work closely with the Regional Director in order to establish WYA National committees and local Chapters in their countries.
 World Youth Alliance Africa has currently, trained members ,in the following countries and local areas: Kenya, Rwanda, Burundi, Democratic Republic of Congo, Cameroon, Nigeria and Zimbabwe, we look forward to grow and spread further to the Central, West and Southern Africa as well as to the French speaking parts of Africa.
 It is our hope that by use of Internet technologies, our committees will share best practises and knowledge and help spread WYA further and in better way as we grow in to the future.
-We are in the process of setting up a Google site for WYA Africa committee members to access and share resources with each other across the continent.
 Keep visiting the site for more developments.

-We have a network of trained members and past interns who have served in our Regional headquarters that dedicate time and their talents and work closely with the Director of Operations in organising local training and cultural events and help spread WYA across Kenya by organising WYA introduction/speaking engagements in their local youth and religious groups, learning institutions and among groups of friends.
-Correspondence to the Kenya national committees can be done via the Director of Operations email@example.com or firstname.lastname@example.org
+We have a network of trained members and past interns who have served in our Regional headquarters that dedicate time and their talents and work closely with the Directors at the Africa office in organising local training and cultural events and help spread WYA across Kenya by organising WYA introduction/speaking engagements in their local youth and religious groups, learning institutions and among groups of friends.
+Correspondence to the Kenya national committees can be done by contacting the Regional Director via email@example.com or via the email firstname.lastname@example.org.

 World Youth Alliance first visited Rwanda in 2005 after an invitation by a group of young people in Kigali.
 This followed establishment of the the Rwanda Youth Alliance, a group of dedicated members who helped spread WYA in to Butare and Gisenyi.
 Over the years, members have organised local training activities and the annual directors and presidents tours of the members and thus contributed to growth of the region.
 Currently, WYA has two main areas where members meet and organise activities: